SEARCH WITH THE PROGRAM FINDER

 API students who choose to study abroad at Lorenzo de’ Medici – The Italian International Institute – Tuscania may select from a variety of courses in the fields of Italian language and culture, humanities, sciences, and studio arts.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Tuscania programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Tuscania programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Pompeii is one of the most significant proofs of Roman civilization and provides outstanding information on the art, customs, trades and everyday life of the past.
 The city was badly damaged by an earthquake in 63 AD and was completely demolished in 79 AD by the eruption of Mount Vesuvius.
 Life came to a permanent standstill in what had been one of the most active and splendid Roman centers.
 Although this tragic event ended the lives of 20,000 Pompeian residents, the ash that buried the town served as a sort of mummification for the entire city.
 The eruption thus captured a moment in time.